Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Timing Properties of BC408

 Since there is only one measurement channel, it is not possible to calculate the time resolution from a hit time difference.
 Instead we analyze the time structure of each waveform.

-Since each photon triggers the same pixel response in the SiPM and the shape of this 1 p.e. signal is known from calibration measurements, the arrival times of single photons at the SiPM can be estimated from the analog waveform measured with the oscilloscope.
+Each photon triggers the same pixel response in the SiPM and the shape of this 1 p.e. signal is known from calibration measurements.
+Therefore, the arrival times of single photons at the SiPM can be estimated from the analog waveform measured with the oscilloscope.
 To this end we have developed a waveform decomposition algorithm, inspired by the signal reconstruction in the T3B experiment \cite{T3B_Simon:1602997}.
 Starting from the measured waveform, the algorithm iteratively subtracts 1 p.e. signals until only the baseline noise remains.
 The points in time where the 1 p.e. responses were subtracted are used as photon hit times.
-A detailed description of the waveform decomposition algorithm, as well as a discussion of its performance, can be found in \cite{MSc_Fabian}.